gkiarashv/xv6/contributions/Sep 28 2023/README.md

 ```
 void ps(int pid, int ppid, int status, char * pName)
 ```

-The arguments can filter the output of the `ps` as, `pid` limits the output to processes with a specific pid, `ppid` limits to processes with specific parent pid, `status` limits to processes with specific status, and `pName` limits the output to processes with a specific string in their name.
+The parameters serve as filters for the ps output. `pid` restricts the output to processes with a particular process ID, `ppid` limits it to processes with a specific parent process ID, `status` narrows down to processes with specific statuses, and `pName` confines the output to processes with a specific string in their names.

 ### Implementation